 Question 3 looked at parties' use of national hazardous waste management strategies and plans and specifically at guidelines, programs, projects or activities aimed at the environmentally sound management of wastes.
-Fifty seven percent (57%) of respondents indicated that they had a national strategy in place for hazardous wastes (see below) and 5 respondents indicated that such plans are in preparation.
-Four respondents indicated that they had no plans in place, nor any in preparation.
-Despite this variation in the status of hazardous waste plans, 19 out of 21 respondents indicated in response to Question 3.1 that they had developed guidelines or carried out programs, projects or activities aimed at the environmentally sound management of wastes.
-As examples respondents identified a wide range of activities including guidelines on the use of PCB contaminated concrete, hazardous waste inventories, tracking of waste material flows, promotion of the leasing of chemicals, waste diversion and reduction targets, remediation of contaminated sites and financial support for hazardous waste treatment infrastructure.
+Twenty three (23) respondents indicated that they had a national strategy in place for hazardous wastes (see below) and 7 respondents indicated that such plans are in preparation.
+Five respondents indicated that they had no plans in place, nor any in preparation.
+Despite this variation in the status of hazardous waste plans, 30 out of 35 respondents indicated in response to Question 3.1 that they had developed guidelines or carried out programs, projects or activities aimed at the environmentally sound management of wastes.
+As examples respondents identified a wide range of activities including guidelines on the use of PCB contaminated concrete, medical waste, hazardous waste inventories, tracking of waste material flows, promotion of the leasing of chemicals, waste diversion and reduction targets, remediation of contaminated sites and financial support for hazardous waste treatment infrastructure.